Content creator tax checklist 2026.

 Crossing the VAT threshold without registering triggers backdated liability and penalties.
 Monitor your rolling 12-month turnover quarterly.

-If you earn money from content creation in the UK -- whether through OnlyFans, YouTube, TikTok, Patreon, Twitch, brand deals, or gifted products -- you have tax obligations that many creators miss until it is too late.
+If you earn money from content creation in the UK — whether through OnlyFans, YouTube, TikTok, Patreon, Twitch, Kick, brand deals, or gifted products — you have tax obligations that many creators miss until it is too late.
 This checklist is designed for anyone earning from digital content who wants to get their tax right before their first Self Assessment.

 Since January 2024, digital platforms are legally required to report your earnings directly to HMRC under DAC7 regulations.
 This means HMRC already has data on what you earned.
 If you have not registered for Self Assessment or filed a tax return, HMRC knows there is a discrepancy.
 This is a trigger for investigation.

 The checklist covers 10 critical steps: HMRC registration, bank account separation, expense tracking, gifted product reporting, home office deductions, platform commission rules, tax saving, VAT threshold monitoring, incorporation decisions, and filing deadlines.
-Each step includes a risk explanation (what happens if you skip it), an action plan (exactly what to do), and a professional note (nuanced context from a chartered accountant).
+Each step includes a risk explanation, an action plan, and a professional note from a chartered accountant.

-Each item includes a risk explanation -- so you know exactly what you are checking and why it matters.
+So you know exactly what you're checking and why it matters.

 Earning over £1,000/year from content creation without registering is a legal obligation you are breaking.
 HMRC can backdate penalties.
 DAC7 means they already have your income data.